storyfeet/dugi_bialan/content/grammar.md

 It currently has fewer than 200 words, and the majority of meanings can be created by combining these.
 There may be more words added slowly, and carefully in future.
 Enough to enable species identification and some difficult concepts, but never more than 240.
 (Few enough to fit the whole word list and alphabet within a byte)

-To aid the listener/reader each type of word is only used as 1 of these things, and does not get mixed as others.

 The language has 5 types of words.

 * Particles (PAR)